Darin Tsui

 DarinTsui.png

 Hi there!
 My name is Darin.
-I’m a Ph.D. student at the Georgia Institute of Technology studying Electrical and Computer Engineering and Bioengineering.
+I’m a Ph.D. candidate and NSF GRFP fellow at the Georgia Institute of Technology studying Electrical and Computer Engineering and Bioengineering.
 I previously received my BS degree at the University of California San Diego in Bioengineering.

 I currently work with Dr. Amirali Aghazadeh in the AI ML & Information Group, where I develop scalable, interpretable tools for generative models in the biosciences.
 I am currently supported by the NSF Graduate Research Fellowship.
 My research focuses on: